quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 - header type: the long header has a 7-bit header type field following the Header Form bit.
 The current version of QUIC defines 7 header types, namely Version Negotiation, Client Initial, Server Stateless Retry, Server Cleartext, Client Cleartext, 0-RTT Protected, 1-RTT Protected (key phase 0), 1-RTT Protected (key phase 1), and Public Reset.

 - connection ID: The connection ID is always present on the long and optionally present on the short header indicated by the Connection ID Flag.
 If present at the short header it at the same position then for the long header.
 The position and length pf the congestion ID itself as well as the Connection ID flag in the short header is fixed for all versions of QUIC.
-The connection ID identifies the connection associated with a QUIC packet, for load-balancing and NAT rebinding purposes; see {{rebinding}}.
+The connection ID identifies the connection associated with a QUIC packet, for load-balancing and NAT rebinding purposes; see {{loadbalancing}} and {{rebinding}}.
   Therefore it is also expected that the Connection ID will either be present on all packets of a flow or none of the short header packets.
 However, this field is under endpoint control and there is protocol mechanism that hinders the sending endpoint to revise its decision about exposing the Connection ID at any time during the connection.

 - packet number: Every packet has an associated packet number.
 The packet number increases with each packet, and the least-significant bits of the packet number are present on each packet.
 In the short header the length of the exposed packet number field is defined by the (short) header type and can either be 8, 16, or 32 bits.
 See {{packetnumber}}.

 - version number: The version number is present on the long headers and identifies the version used for that packet, expect for the Version negotiation packet.
 The version negotiation packet is fixed for all version of QUIC and contains a lit of versions that is supported by the sender.
 However the version in the version field of the header is the reflected version of the clients initial packet and is therefore explicitly not supported by the sender.

 - key phase: The short header further has a Key Phase flag that is used by the endpoint identify the right key that was used to encrypt the packet.
 Different key phases are indicated with the use of the long header by using to different header types for protected long header packets.

 ## Integrity Protection of the Wire Image {#wire-integrity}